asreview/asreview/docs/source/lab/exploration.rst

    (`https://doi.org/10.1197/jamia.M1929 <https://doi.org/10.1197/jamia.M1929>`__)
    with 2,544 papers of which 41 inclusions (1.61%).

-You can also use your own dataset and a column titled :doc:debug_label
-<../features/pre-screening>` is needed.
+[SCREENSHOT]

 Prior Inclusions
 ----------------

-In the next step, Step 3, you are asked to add prior inclusions.
-Select 2 papers of your dataset of choice and copy-paste the title in the search bar.
+In the next step, you are asked to add prior inclusions.
+Select two (or more) papers of your choice and copy-paste the title in the search bar.
+For the test datasets you can use the following titles of papers:

 PTSD
 ~~~~